-Take the yolk of two eggs.
+Take the yolks of two eggs.
 Beat until foaming.
-Salt a triffle.
-Now pour, drop by drop, of lemon juice.
-One lemon will suffice.
+Salt a trifle.
+Now pour, drop by drop, the juice of one lemon.
 Flavor with a pinch of saffron.
 Eat with rice soaked in milk.

 YOULKA EGG.

 Take the yolks of two eggs.
 Beat for five minutes.
 Stir into it one pint of sweet milk, dash of salt.
 Keep beating for five more minutes.
 Flavor with pineapple or any other juice.
 Combines with St. John's bread.